anton-kotenko/crdt/README.md

 * Not possible to run several instances of process locally for debugging purposes (all of them listens on same mulicast ip address and on same port, that is forbidden)

 #### Decision
-At first draft of `Multicast's` solution was implemented (try to avoid external dependencies).
+At first draft of `Multicast's` solution was implemented (try to avoid external services as dependencies).
 But faced with all described issue, have no choice but to use some other option.

-Second choise is use message broker:
+Second choice is use message broker:
 This gives possibility to avoid building own communication layer, but fulfills design goals (simplicity, but CRDT counter implemented) requirements.
-For current project Rabbitmq was chosen.
-Reason: just because I have experience with it.
+For current project RabbitMQ was chosen.
+Reason: just because I have experience with it, and it's known to fulfill requirements.

 In real super-high load installation it may be bottleneck and should be replaced with something other.